Back to Blog

 Prophet Muhammad (PBUH) commanded the battle from a simple shelter of palm branches here.
 This mosque marks that exact strategic position.
 You will pray where the Prophet made dua for victory as the battle raged.

 The mosque underwent renovations but maintains its historical essence and spiritual atmosphere.
+Visiting here connects you directly to the Prophet's leadership during the Battle of Badar.

 5. Mount Akhdar (Green Mountain)